alexanderkozlenko/http-request-compression/.github/DOCUMENTATION.md

 - The handler supports requests with chained encodings.
 - The handler supports custom encoding providers for any encoding.

-When added with default providers, the handler can be added for these encoding:
+When added with default providers, the handler can be added for these encodings:

 | Encoding Token | Encoding Description |
 | --- | --- |